Uvalde police respond to shooting near site of Robb Elementary School

 Authorities say that two people were shot at the Texas City’s Memorial Park, which is a short distance from the school where a gunman murdered 19 students and two teachers in May.

-Police say they are looking for a juvenile suspect, and although they know a name they have not released it publicly.
+Police say they are looking for a juvenile suspect, and although they have a name they have not released it publicly.

-Both victims were airlifted to hospital in San Antonio.
+Both victims were airlifted to a hospital in San Antonio.

 “Please AVOID the area of the Uvalde Memorial Park.
 The Uvalde Police Department is currently investigating a shooting with injured victims,” the police department stated on Facebook.

-The latest crime scene is less than two miles from the elementary school.
+The latest crime scene is less than two miles from the elementary school and was where a makeshift memorial appeared in the days after the shooting.

 Students will never return to Robb Elementary as the school is set to be demolished.
 Survivors of the violence will instead be placed ins schools across the Uvalde school district.